Updated: January 2026

 - Regular Check-Ins: The conversation about opening up a relationship is not a one-time event; it’s an ongoing dialogue.
 Schedule regular check-ins to assess how each partner is feeling and to address any emerging concerns.
 This practice promotes continued communication and ensures that both individuals feel heard and understood.

 - Consider Professional Guidance: If the conversation becomes particularly challenging, or if emotions are difficult to navigate, consider involving a couples therapist.
 A trained professional can provide guidance, facilitate communication, and offer tools to navigate the complexities of an open relationship.
+Chicago offers many LGBTQ+-affirming and non-monogamy-friendly therapists who can provide specialized support.

 Negotiating the conversation about an open relationship is a delicate dance that requires mutual respect, active listening, and a commitment to shared understanding.